aimeeu/armory-docs-docsy/content/en/docs/ArmorySpinnaker/aws-quick-start/Armory-Spinnaker-Quickstart-2.md

 ---
-layout: post

 title: AWS QuickStart Step 2
-order: 3

 ---

-{:.no_toc}
-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 Need help setting this up? - For a guided tutorial, see the **Video Walkthrough** at the bottom of this page.